kidscancode/godot_recipes/src/content/ui/floating_text.md

 ## Solution

 There are many ways to approach this problem.
-For example, you could use a bitmap font and build an image for each number out of its digits, then use a `Sprite` node to display and move it.
+For example, you could use a bitmap font and build an image for each number out of its digits, then use a {{< gd-icon Sprite2D >}}`Sprite` node to display and move it.

-However, for this recipe, we'll use a `Label` node (named "FCT").
+However, for this recipe, we'll use a {{< gd-icon Label >}}`Label` node (named "FCT").
 This will give us the flexibility to change the font, as well as making it easy to display the number as a string - or even other messages such as "miss".

-Start with a `Label` node and add a `Tween` child.
-We'll use the `Tween` to animate the movement and the fade-out effect.
+Start with a {{< gd-icon Label >}}`Label` node and add a {{< gd-icon Tween >}}`Tween` child.
+We'll use the {{< gd-icon Tween >}}`Tween` to animate the movement and the fade-out effect.

-Set the Label's _Custom Fonts/Font_ property using your favorite font.
+Set the label's _Custom Fonts/Font_ property using your favorite font.
 In this example, we're using "Xolonium.ttf" with a font size of `28` and a black outline of `1` pixel.
 In the menu select "Layout->Center", and also set _Align_ and _Valign_ to "Center".

-Add a script to the Label.
+Add a script to the label.

 ```gdscript
 extends Label